Help & Guides

 Datadog monitors_read, monitors_write, dashboards_read, metrics_read, events_read, synthetics_read, synthetics_write Monitors, dashboards, metrics, events, synthetic tests Read scopes for scanning; monitors_write and synthetics_write enable Deploy Monitor

-Grafana Service Account with Viewer role Datasources, dashboards, alert rules Read-only analysis of alerting setup
+Grafana Service Account with Viewer role (Editor for Deploy) Datasources, dashboards, alert rules Viewer for analysis; Editor enables Deploy Monitor to create alert rules

-Sentry project:read, org:read, event:read, alerts:read Projects, org info, events, alert rules Analyze error tracking and alert configuration
+Sentry project:read, org:read, event:read, alerts:read, alerts:write Projects, org info, events, alert rules Read scopes for analysis; alerts:write enables Deploy Monitor

 Sumo Logic Access ID + Access Key Monitors, connections, dashboards Analyze log-based alerting and dashboard health